 - Set repeating shifts, use templates or drag and drop, or show shifts up for grabs

-- More accurate timesheets for streamlined payroll to Quickbooks Online
+- More accurate timesheets for streamlined payroll to QuickBooks Online and Gusto

 - Fill and send reports while on the go, which is automatically shared with you in whatever format you prefer (truck repair requests, vehicle inspections, hazard reports, etc.)